Sara Däbritz

-Sara Ilonka Däbritz (born 15 February 1995) is a German professional footballer who plays as a midfielder for Division 1 Féminine club Lyon and the Germany national team.
+Sara Ilonka Däbritz (born 15 February 1995) is a German professional footballer who plays as a midfielder for Liga F club Real Madrid.
+She also played for the Germany national team.

 Club career

 Däbritz began her junior career at SpVgg SV Weiden and SC Freiburg before joining the senior team of SC Freiburg in 2012.
 In 2015, she moved to Bayern Munich.
 In 2019, she agreed a move to Paris Saint-Germain.
 During the 2020/21 season, she appeared 18 times, scoring three goals and providing eight assists as Paris won the Division 1 Féminine title.
 In June 2022, she signed a contract with Olympique Lyonnais to keep her at the club until the 2025 season.